AditNovadianto/AditNovadianto/README.md

 - 👋 Hi, I’m @AditNovadianto
+- 🧑‍🎓 I’m currently a student at Pembangunan Jaya Senior High School
 - 👀 I’m interested in python and HTML
 - 🌱 I’m currently learning HTML
 - 💞️ I’m looking to collaborate on future project